Skip to Content Top

 Motorcycle Accident Statistics in Illinois

-Illinois motorcycle accident statistics reported by the Illinois Department of Transportation show that in 2017, motorcycle accidents accounted for 15.4% of all fatal motor vehicle crashes in the state and 3.5% of injury crashes.
+Illinois motorcycle accident statistics reported by the Illinois Department of Transportation show that in 2017, motorcycle accidents accounted for 15.4% of all fatal motor vehicle crashes and 3.5% of injury crashes.
 In total, over 2,500 motorcyclists were injured in 2017, and 160 died.
 The most common ages for both injuries and deaths were 45 or older.

 Injuries Commonly Sustained in Motorcycle Accidents

 In Illinois, motorcyclists don't need to wear helmets.
 Therefore, many motorcycle accident-related injuries involve brain trauma.
+This statistic further highlights the imperative to advance helmet safety, though not mandated legally, and reinforces the importance of taking preventive measures even when not legally required.

 Other common motorcycle injuries include: